nmeum/zig-riscv-embedded/README.md

 in `/tmp/input`.
 Slipmux CoAP frames can be written to this named pipe and will afterwards be parsed by the Zig application code.
 For converting CoAP packets to Slipmux frames, a proxy is available in the `./coap-slip` subdirectory.
-The proxy is written in [Go][golang web] and can be compiled as follows:
+The proxy is written in Go and can be compiled as follows:

 	$ cd coap-slip && go build -trimpath